AztechMC/Modern-Industrialization/docs/ADDING_MACHINES.md

   - Positive `y` is for blocks above the controller, negative `y` for blocks below.
   - Positive `z` is for blocks behind the controller, negative `z` for blocks in front of it.

-Here is an example, where we add a pyrolyse oven multiblock:
+Here is an example of how to create the shape for a pyrolyse oven multiblock:
 ```js
 MIMachineEvents.registerMachines(event => {
     const pyrolyseHatch = event.hatchOf("item_input", "item_output", "fluid_input", "fluid_output", "energy_input");